BJ Thompson, Bronny James and what to know about heart health, COVID-19 and vaccines

 ByBaxter Holmes ESPN logo

-It is one of several recent heart-related events for notable athletes.
+It is one of several recent heart-related events involving notable athletes.

-In all five instances, the athletes received immediate care from trained specialists and survived.
+In all six instances, the athletes received immediate care from trained specialists and survived.
+In May, Lockyer, who had a defibrillator fitted after his December incident, said he hopes to return to the pitch but that he's "at peace" with the prospect of retirement, too.
 James, Hamlin, Iwuchukwu and Eriksen have all been cleared to return to play -- and, on Dec.
-10, James made his season debut for USC in a 84-79 overtime loss against Long Beach State, scoring 4 points in 17 minutes of action off the bench.
+10, 2023, James made his season debut for USC in an 84-79 overtime loss against Long Beach State, scoring four points in 17 minutes of action off the bench.

 Each situation drew international headlines and raised questions in and around the sports and medical communities about heart issues among young, seemingly healthy athletes.
 Studies have been commissioned by leading specialists, and cardiologists around the country have tried to address concerned parents, especially in the era of conspiracy theories and misinformation.